BenjaminCharlton/Aspire4Wasm/README.md

 An easy way to pass service discovery information from a distributed application in Aspire down to your Blazor WebAssembly (client) applications.
 You can add service discovery to the client app just like any other Aspire resource.
 It also allows you to configure your WebAssembly application(s) as `AllowedOrigins` in CORS in your ASP .NET Core Web API(s).
-Don't need the source code?
-Get the Nuget packages:

-1. For your AppHost project: https://www.nuget.org/packages/Aspire4Wasm.AppHost/ (essential)
-2. For your WebAssembly project: https://www.nuget.org/packages/Aspire4Wasm.WebAssembly/ (helpful, but you can write the helper methods yourself if you prefer)
-3. For your WebApi project: https://www.nuget.org/packages/Aspire4Wasm.WebApi/ (optional, if you need to configure CORS)

 ## Problem statement
 .NET Aspire doesn't currently (as of mid 2025) facilitate a Blazor WebAssembly (client) app discovering Aspire resources, even if the app has been added to the distributed application, because Blazor WebAssembly apps run in the browser and are "standalone".